craftit/Ravl2/README.md

 - cmake: Contains cmake configuration files
 - data: Contains data files used by examples and tests.
 These are not intended to be installed with the library.
 - examples: Contains example code
+- scripts: Scripts for working with the project, notably autoport_ravl.sh for updating the code from the original Ravl library.
 - share: Resources used by the library.
 - src: Contains the source code
   - 3D: Contains 3D geometry code